-This year we have decided to sign up as a sponsor of Kidney Health NZ.
-Kidney Health is a topic close to my heart as I am currently on my own journey with kidney disease.
+Electrical & Automation Solutions (EAS) signed on as a sponsor of Kidney Health NZ in 2019.
+Kidney Health is a topic close to our hearts as Carey Penn, Managing Director of EAS, is currently on his own journey with kidney disease.

-On the face of it, you’d think I was a pretty normal healthy guy.
-I’d probably like to think even a bit fitter and active than many people my age.
-But two years ago, I found out I had kidney disease.
+On the face of it, you’d think Carey was a pretty normal, healthy guy.
+He’d probably like to think even a bit fitter and active than many people his age.
+But in 2017 he found out he had kidney disease.

-There were no obvious signs to make me think I had any serious health problems.
-I was a bit tired and hadn’t been feeling 100% for a while; but I put it down to putting in long hours building the business and with young kids, most parents are tired.
-My wife, Gemma, encouraged me to get a check-up and within days my test results were back, showing my kidney function (EGFR) was down to 21%.
-Which meant I was at stage 4 kidney failure .
+There were no obvious signs to make Carey think he had any serious health problems.
+He was a bit tired and hadn’t been feeling 100% for a while; but he put it down to putting in long hours building the business and with young kids, most parents are tired.
+Carey’s wife, Gemma, encouraged him to get a check-up and within days his test results were back, showing his kidney function (EGFR) was down to 21%.
+Which meant he was at stage 4 kidney failure .

 What can you do to help?